hacklets/hacklets-test/README.md

 After following the wizard, log out and log back in again.

-Before using a container, you must initialize it:

-    hacklets_activate_this

-This will keep the container initialized in the current shell.
-If you open a new shell and `cd` to that directory, you have to initialize the container again.

-TODO: alias `cd` to do `hacklets_activate_this` transparently

 You do not need to do this more than once per user, per machine.
 Installing hacklets in the **home container** is done only once.